• Skip to main content

 Remember the crab legs are already cooked, so we are using the "cooking process" to evaporate the water inside the legs and re-heat the meat, without drying out our delicious crab legs.
 You'll know the crab is ready when it is fragrant and very warm to the touch.

-king crab legs in a pan
+giant frozen king crab legs in a pan.

 2. Make lemon butter sauce